akasamq/akasa/README.md

 # Akasa (आकाश)
 English | [简体中文](README-CN.md)

-Akasa is a high performance low latency and high extendable MQTT server in Rust.
+Akasa is a high performance, low latency and high extendable MQTT server in Rust.

-It use [glommio][glommio] for high performance and low latency network IO.
+It uses [glommio][glommio] for high performance and low latency network IO.
 The underlying MQTT protocol message codec ([mqtt-proto][mqtt-proto]) is carefully crafted for high performance and async environment.

 ## Features
 - [x] Full support MQTT v3.1/v3.1.1/v5.0